 - Strengths: Japanese accuracy, multilingual coverage, file-upload transcription

-- Weaknesses: bot-joining required; summary quality is solid but not best-in-class
+- Weaknesses: bot-required; summary quality is solid but not best-in-class

-The collaborative note-taking option: multiple participants can edit the same notes during the meeting.
-Best fit for English-speaking teams.
+The collaborative note-taking pick: multiple attendees can edit the same notes during the meeting.
+Best for English-speaking teams.

 - Pricing: free tier (300 min/month), Pro around $16.99/month